RCOSDP/weko/docs/community/maintainers-guide/branches.rst

 maintenance branch, the maintenance branches are merged upwards through newer maintenance branches and finally into master.

-Bug and security fixes should be applied to the earliest supported Invenio version.
+Bug and security fixes should be applied to the earliest supported WEKO3 version.
 Like the master branch, only architects and maintainers can merge code into the maintenance branches.